dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/fable-vs-my-chemical-romance/index.md

 machine to do this: use subagents, skills, create tools, create CLIs, run them, build all the machinery you need to solve, execute and verify this.
 You're in a git repo: make a scratch folder and commit as you go.
 Keep a task list and a journal of key events.
 Build and run the machine until it works.
-Personal use only, won't be shared.
 ```

 And the prompt: